matthewcpaul/mcp/_work/ibm.md

     <h4>Product Design</h4>
   </div>
   <article class="c-grid__mt c-text-format">
-    <p>As a first step towards the larger goal of getting teams to adopt the modern agile and CI/CD practices that could transform IBM, we set out to find and deploy best-of-breed tools to support whole team collaboration and continuous product delivery.</p>
+    <p>As a first step towards the larger goal of getting teams to adopt the modern agile and CI/CD practices that could transform IBM, we set out to find and deploy best-in-class tools to support whole team collaboration and continuous product delivery.</p>
     <p>At the time, organization leaders and financial analysts across different business units at IBM didn’t have a favorable way to discover, pay for, and provision the software tools that their teams needed to operate.</p>
   </article>
 </div>